Soy tu dueña

-Soy tu dueña (Literal English translation: I’m your owner, International English title: A Woman of Steel) is a Mexican telenovela produced by Nicandro Díaz González for Televisa.
+Soy tu dueña (Literal English translation: I'm your owner, International English title: A Woman of Steel) is a Mexican telenovela produced by Nicandro Díaz González for Televisa.
 It is a remake of the telenovela La Dueña, produced in 1995.

 Lucero, Fernando Colunga, Gabriela Spanic, Sergio Goyri, Jacqueline Andere, Ana Martín and Eduardo Capetillo star in this telenovela.

-This was Colunga's second collaboration on-screen with Spanic, since 1998's La usurpadora, and his third collaboration with Lucero, after 2005’s Alborada and 2009’s Mañana es para siempre.
+This was Colunga's second collaboration on-screen with Spanic, since 1998's La usurpadora, and his third collaboration with Lucero, after 2005's Alborada and 2009's Mañana es para siempre.

 Univision introduced Soy tu dueña in the United States because Corazón salvaje, broadcast weeknights at 9pm/8c, was the least watched telenovela during prime time.
 It was broadcast from 1 June to 27 December 2010, becoming the most watched telenovela during the 21:00 time slot.
 The last episode was broadcast on 27 December 2010 with Triunfo del amor replacing it on 3 January 2011.

 Plot

 Valentina Villalba is a successful businesswoman and the heiress of a great fortune that her parents left to her upon their untimely death during her childhood.
-She lives in a beautiful mansion in Mexico City with her aunt, Isabel, her cousin, Ivana, and her faithful nanny, Benita.
-Valentina is a generous woman who shares her fortune and home with her aunt and cousin.
-But Ivana, Isabel's only child, is consumed with envy and jealousy toward Valentina and believes she deserves everything her cousin has.
+She lives in her Mexico City mansion with her aunt, Isabel, her cousin, Ivana, and her nanny, Benita.
+Ivana is consumed with envy and jealousy toward Valentina and believes she deserves everything her cousin possesses.
 Valentina is in love with and engaged to marry Alonso Peñalvert.
-Unbeknownst to Valentina, Ivana and Alonso are having an affair and are conspiring to rob her of all she possesses.
+Unbeknownst to Valentina, Ivana and Alonso are having an affair and are conspiring to steal her fortune.